braindynamicslab/dyneusr/README.md

 	import dyneusr

-For more detailed examples of `dyneusr` usage, see: https://bitbucket.org/braindynamicslab/dyneusr-notebooks/
+For more detailed examples, see: [DyNeuSR-Notebooks](https://bitbucket.org/braindynamicslab/dyneusr-notebooks/).